 But I’m taking a big step back.
 Hitting the reset button.
-Giving myself space to get some clarity on which of the many things in my life fit… only if I want to work myself toward the edge of death.
-Or at least toward the edge of mental sanity.
+Giving myself space to get some clarity on which of the many things I’m doing in my life don’t actually fit (unless I want to work myself toward the edge of death.
+Or at least toward the edge of mental sanity).

-I’m going to try to do this more often.
+I’m going to try to quit the internet more often.
 The last time was 19 months ago.
 Since I’m not actively working on dismantling my over-achieving and people-pleasing right now, I fully expect to end up right back where those two bad habits lead me.
 And probably fairly quickly.
 I’m okay with that.
 I feel like these cycles are baby steps in the direction of the me-I-want-to-be.

 Why You Should Quit the Internet